box/box-typescript-sdk-gen/docs/skills.md

 ### Arguments

 - fileId `string`
   - The unique identifier that represents a file.
 The ID for any file can be determined by visiting a file in the web application and copying the ID from the URL.
-For example, for the URL &#x60;https://*.app.box.com/files/123&#x60; the &#x60;file_id&#x60; is &#x60;123&#x60;.
+For example, for the URL `https://*.app.box.com/files/123` the `file_id` is `123`.
+Example: "12345"
-  - Used as `file_id` in path `path` of the API call
 - headers `GetFileMetadataGlobalBoxSkillsCardsHeadersArg`
-  - Used as headers for the API call
+  - Headers of getFileMetadataGlobalBoxSkillsCards method

 ### Returns